ablaom/AreAutomaticsMoreFuelEfficient/README.md

    small sample size, it is not possible to determine with any confidence whether this is really the case.

    To settle the issue, we decided to search for larger but similar data elsewhere and in fact found fuel efficiency data for for about 400 automobiles [elsewhere](https://github.com/RodolfoViana/exploratory-data-analysis-dataset-cars).
    In this case we found that a log transformation indeed improved normality.
-Although probably overkill for this problem, we went on to find the Box-Cox transformation optimizing a normality measure (Box-Cox transformations generalize log transformations) and this is the transformation we applied to our data before performing the t-test.
+Although probably overkill for this problem, we went on to find the Box-Cox transformation optimizing a normality measure of this larger sample (Box-Cox transformations generalize log transformations) and this is the transformation we applied to our two original samples before performing the t-test.

-   Applying Welch's two-sample t-test (to the supplied data, transformed) we obtained a p-value of about 0.0008, which is strong evidence to reject the null-hypothesis.
+   Applying Welch's two-sample t-test to the two transformed samples, we obtained a p-value of about 0.0008, which is strong evidence to reject the null-hypothesis.
 In plainer language: **If transmission type makes *no* difference to fuel efficiency, then the probability that we could have obtained the sample observed, or a more extreme sample, is about 1 in 1000.**

-8. Despite the technical assumptions necessary to make our analysis, the clear conclusion of both methods is the same: **Automatic cars are more efficient than manual ones.**
+8. Although some assumptions were necessary to make our analysis, the clear conclusion of both methods is the same: **Automatic cars are more efficient than manual ones.**